kenlabs/metaverse-school/docs/framework/The Metaverse Value-Chain.md

 [The Metaverse Value-Chain.
 Trillions of dollars are pouring into… | by Jon Radoff | Building the Metaverse | Medium](https://medium.com/building-the-metaverse/the-metaverse-value-chain-afcf9e09e3a7)

 [All About Metaverse – 7 Layers - Innovius Research](https://www.innoviusresearch.com/blog/market-report/7-layers-of-metaverse/)

+According to Jon Radoff, who proposed seven layers of the metaverse, the realization of the metaverse consists of seven layers of development and implementation.
+The infrastructure and human interface layers are mainly for deployment of hardware, software and other infrastructure and equipment.
+The decentralization and spatial computing layers are for the deployment of development tools.
+The creator economy, discovery, and experience layers are for the deployment of application products and operational ecosystems.
+Based on the four development stages of the metaverse, the focus in the early development stage will be put on infrastructure and equipment as well as development tools.
+The infrastructure and equipment, in particular, constitute the basic technical framework and key equipment for the construction of metaverse ecosystems.